Shadow Priest DPS Macros and Addons — Shadowlands 9.2.5

-Exorsus Raid Tools is a large suite of many tools helpful in lots of different scenarios, but for Shadow Priests specifically the built in Time to Die tracker is the reason we recommend this.
-Not only is a tracker like this useful in general, but when talented into Surrender to Madness this feature is crucial for maximizing DPS.
+Method Raid Tools (formerly known as Exorsus Raid Tools) is a large suite of many tools helpful in lots of different scenarios, but for Shadow Priests specifically the built in Time to Die tracker is the reason we recommend this.
+Tracking exactly when a target will die is crucial when planning cooldown usage.

 If you are interested in my complete setup that I use for my characters you can check out my video on how I setup each of my addons on my Shadow Priest.

 - 22 Jul.
 2022: Updated Method Raid Tools addon blurb.

 - 31 May 2022: Page reviewed for Patch 9.2.5.